Idukki township

-Idukki (ഇടുക്കി; /ml/) is a township in Idukki district near to the district headquarter Painavu in the state of Kerala, southern India.
+Idukki (ഇടുക്കി; /ml/) is a township in Idukki district near to the district headquarters Painavu in the state of Kerala, southern India.
 The township consists of the towns of Cheruthoni, Painavu (district capital), Thadiyampadu, Idukki proper and Vazhathope.
 Idukki is an administrative town, but the district headquarters is located at Painavu.

 The town is also a tourist spot with Idukki dam, Asia's largest Arch dam and Cheruthony dam, Kerala's biggest dam.
 River Periyar flows through the heart of the town.

 Etymology

 The name Idukki was derived from the Malayalam word ‘Idukk’, which means gorge.

 Demographics

 According to the census data, in 2011 Idukki Township had a population of 21,724 of which 10,779 were men and 10,945 were women.
 SC comprised 9.0% and ST were 7.8% of the population.
 The village had 84.3% literacy rate.

 The Saint George’s Cathedral in Idukki Township is the episcopal see of the Syro-Malabar Catholic Eparchy of Idukki (an Eastern Catholic diocese, Chaldean = Syro-Oriental rite).